 Now, can you start a compare and contrast essay?

-How to start a compare and contrast essay step by step
+How to write a compare and contrast essay step by step

 1. Identify the topic